 Prenatal care by a qualified physician is imperative for the diagnosis and treatment of placental insufficiency.
 During a routine ultrasound, problems with the placenta can be detected – in this case, a smaller uterus, a small placenta and the placement of the placenta.
 Additionally, checking the mother’s alpha-fetoprotein levels can help detect the condition, as well as monitoring and measuring the baby’s heart rate.

 Since preeclampsia is one of the leading risk factors of placental insufficiency, getting the mother’s high blood pressure under control can help the infant thrive and grow.
 If the mother has diabetes, blood sugar must be monitored and kept under control.

 Since preterm labor is a risk factor, some physicians may opt to give the mother steroid shots in order to strengthen the baby’s lungs.

 Placental Insufficiency Prognosis

-Although there is no cure for placental insufficiency, it can be managed with the correct medical assistance and intervention.
-Again, early diagnosis and treatment is vital for not only the management of placental insufficiency, but also for the health of both mother and baby.
+Although there is no cure for placental insufficiency, it can be managed with the correct medical diagnosis and intervention.
+Early diagnosis and treatment are vital for not only the management of the condition, but also for the health of both mother and baby.